-The questionnaires for the 5 points of assessment were identical except for questions on demographic variables assessed at Time 1 only.
-All psychological constructs of the MoVo process model and various subjective health indicators were assessed.17 However, in this publication we only report on behavioral variables (physical exercise) and health variables (pain experience).
+The questionnaires for the five points of assessment were identical except for questions on demographic variables assessed at Time 1 only.
+All psychological constructs of the MoVo process model and various subjective health indicators were assessed [17].
+However, in this publication we only report on behavioral variables (physical exercise) and health variables (pain experience).

-Physical exercise was assessed by asking the patients whether they currently perform one or more sport or exercise activities on a regular basis, to write down these activities, and to indicate for each both the frequency (per month) and the duration (per episode).
-For the construction of our "Physical Exercise Index" (minutes per week) only those activities were considered that involve larger groups of skeletal muscles and lead to the acquisition or maintenance of endurance capacity (eg, jogging), strength (eg, gym exercises), flexibility (eg, yoga), and/ or coordination skills (eg, dancing).
+Physical exercise was assessed by asking the patients whether they currently perform one or more sport or exercise activities on a regular basis, to write down these activities and to indicate for each both the frequency (per month) and the duration (per episode).
+For the construction of our

+"Physical Exercise Index" (minutes per week) only those activities were considered that involve larger groups of skeletal muscles and lead to the acquisition or maintenance of endurance capacity (e.g., jogging), strength (e.g., gym exercises), flexibility (e.g., yoga), and/or coordination skills (e.g., dancing).
 Based on this definition, activities such as billiards, fishing, and chess were excluded.
-Our measure was based on the so-called FITTstructure (FITT: frequency, intensity, time, and type) that characterizes most of the commonly used self-report measures of physical activity (eg, Minnesota Leisure Time Questionnaire18).
-From many studies it is known that these FITT measures have substantial evidence of reliability and validity.
-19,pp.76-79
+Our measure was based on the so-called FITT-structure (FITT: frequency, intensity, time, and type) that characterises most of the commonly used self-report measures of physical activity (e.g., Minnesota Leisure Time Questionnaire; [18]).
+From many studies it is known that these FITT measures have substantial evidence of reliability and validity ([19], pp. 76-79).

-To measure pain experience patients were asked how often they currently suffer from the following 7 conditions: headache, pain in the neck, the shoulders, the back, the arms and/or hands, the legs and/or feet, and joint pain.
-The 5-point response scale ranged from "never" (coded as 1) to "very often" (coded as 5).
-For the construction of a "Pain Index" the values of the 7 items were summed up and divided by 7 (mean of item scores).
-Descriptive statistics for the Pain Index at our first point of assessment (t1) were: mean = 3.53; SE = 0.05; SD = 0.71; median = 3.57; skewness = -0.30; excess = -0.33; range = 1 to 5; Cronbach's alpha = .76.
+To measure pain experience patients were asked how often they currently suffer from the following seven conditions: headache, pain in the neck, the shoulders, the back, the arms and/or hands, the legs and/or feet, and joint pain.
+The five-point response scale ranged from "never" (coded as 1) to "very often" (coded as 5).
+For the construction of a "Pain Index" the values of the seven items were summed up and divided by seven (mean of item scores).
+Descriptive statistics for the Pain Index at our first point of assessment (t1) were: M=3.53; SE=0.05; SD=0.71; median=3.57; skewness=-0.30; excess=-0.33; range=1-5; Cronbach's alpha = .76).